-The Firefighter's Mutual benevolent Association must notify stewards and accredited of to the names the City as representatives.
+The Firefighter's Mutual benevolent Association must notify of the names stewards and accredited the representatives.
 No more than one (1) steward and alternate is to designated for each platoon.
-Representatives of the be Firefighter's Mutual Benevolent Association, who are not employees of the City of New Brunswick, will be permitted to visit with employees during working hours at their work stations for the purpose of discussing Firemen's Mutual Benevolent Association representation matters by notifying the head of the Fire Department.
+Representatives Firefighter's Mutual Benevolent Association, who are not employees of the City of New Brunswick, will be permitted to visit with employees during working hours at their work stations for the purpose of discussing Firefighter's Mutual Benevolent Association representation matters by notifying the head of the Fire Department.